UKCloud/documentation/articles/vmware/vmw-faq-journaling-protection.md

 ### Is Journaling Protection enabled in all regions?

 Journaling Protection is currently enabled in all regions.
-However, only regions 5 and 6 are used as the recovery destination regions due to performance and capacity management reasons.
-In order to check the latest status as to what services are available in each region, please check [*UKCloud services by region*](../other/other-ref-services-by-region.md).
+However, only regions 5, 6, 13 and 14 are used as the recovery destination regions due to performance and capacity management reasons.
+To check the latest status as to which services are available in each region, see [*UKCloud services by region*](../other/other-ref-services-by-region.md).

 ### Can I use Journaling Protection with VDCs that are in the same data centre?